 - If the pain in the muscle is over a broad area of the muscle and not in a specific targeted point

-- If the day before or a few days before you did more activity or exercise then you usually do
+- If the day before or a few days before you did more activity or exercise than you usually do

 - If you have minimal or no pain in the muscle when moving the joint unloaded

-Yes, you should take a break from the area that is sore but you should not back off from your full workout.
+Yes, you should take a break from the area that is sore, but you should not back off from your full workout.
 For example, if you have DOMS in your legs, you can focus on low level cardio, like walking.
-Plus work on moving the sore area and perform light stretching.
-You can still workout the rest of your body, like your upper body.
+Plus work on moving the sore area and perform some light stretching.
+You can still exercise the rest of your body, like doing an upper body workout.

 What can you do about DOMS?

 6 things to do if you have DOMS: